 Named after Casimir Pulaski, a Revolutionary War hero that was exiled from Poland and befriended Benjamin Franklin in France.
-Considered the father of the American Cavalry, which fought from horseback with the sabre and lance, hence the name of this cocktail.
+Considered the father of the American Cavalry, which fought from horseback with the saber and lance, hence the name of this cocktail.

 Done in the style of a proper sazerac for Absinthe Day, this cocktail combines the complex initial bitterness and white fruit finish of our Sugar Maple Wood Finished Bourbon, our outstanding Black Cherry Wood Finished Rye whiskey, and Crafted’s Bananas Foster Forever mead, which like Pulaski, is a beverage native to Poland.
 We tossed in a bit of Benedictine to give a hint of brandy that really ties the drink together while offering a nod to France.